andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - Lunar eclipse: anyone who can see the moon can watch it be eclipsed by the ground they stand upon
 - In the discovery of Pluto, initially it was thought that a mysterious body must have been influencing Neptune because of reported anomalies in Neptune's path.
 However later it was shown that Pluto could not have influenced Neptune and that these recording anomalies were likely false.
 This is a sort of negation of proposition which in turn renders a positive result.
 - Sublimation -- from solid to gas.
+- Recursive composition, fusing, etc. in the growth of a star